Great Railroad Strike of 1877: Labor relations

 After the Great Railroad Strike of 1877, union organizers planned for their next battles while politicians and business leaders took steps to prevent a repetition of this chaos.
 Many states enacted conspiracy statutes.
 States formed new National Guard units and constructed armories in numerous industrial cities.
-For workers and employers alike, the strikes had shown the power of workers in combination to challenge the status quo.
+For workers and employers alike, the strikes had shown the power of workers to challenge the status quo.
 A National Guard member in Pittsburgh, ordered to break the 1877 strike, pointed out that the workers were driven by "one spirit and one purpose among them – that they were justified in resorting to any means to break down the power of the corporations."

 Unions became better organized as well as more competent, and the number of strikes increased.
 The tumultuous Knights of Labor grew to be a national organization of predominately white Catholic workers, numbering 700,000 by the early 1880s.
 In the 1880s nearly 10,000 strike actions and lockouts took place.
 In 1886 nearly 700,000 workers went on strike.
 Business leaders strengthened their opposition to the unions, often firing men who tried to organize or join them.
 Nonetheless, the labor movement continued to grow.

 One result of the strike was increased public awareness of the grievances of railroad workers.
 On May 1, 1880, the B&O Railroad, which had the lowest wage rate of any major railroad, established the Baltimore and Ohio Employees' Relief Association, which provided coverage for sickness, injury from accidents, and a death benefit.
 In 1884, the B&O became the first major employer to offer a pension plan.

 National Guard

 Militias had almost completely disappeared in the Midwest after the Civil War, leaving many cities defenseless to civil unrest.

-In response to the Great Strike, West Virginia Governor Henry M. Mathews was the first state commander-in-chief to call-up militia units to restore peace.
+In response to the Great Strike, West Virginia Governor Henry M. Mathews was the first state commander-in-chief to call up militia units to restore peace.
 This action has been viewed in retrospect as a catalyst that would transform the National Guard.
-In the years to come the Guard would quell strikers and double their forces; in the years 1886-1895, the Guard put down 328 civil disorders, mostly in the industrial states of Illinois, Pennsylvania, Ohio and New York; workers came to see the guardsmen as tools of their employers.
-Attempts to utilize the National Guard to quell violent outbreaks in 1877 highlighted its ineffectiveness, and in some cases its propensity to side with strikers and rioters.
-In response, as earlier riots in the mid-1800s had prompted the modernization of police forces, the violence of 1877 provided the impetus for modernizing the National Guard, "to aid the civil officers, to suppress or prevent riot or insurrections."
+In the years to come, the Guard would quell strikers and double their forces; in the years 1886–1895, the Guard put down 328 civil disorders, mostly in the industrial states of Illinois, Pennsylvania, Ohio and New York; workers came to see the guardsmen as tools of their employers.
+Attempts to utilize the National Guard to quell violent outbreaks in 1877 highlighted its ineffectiveness, and, in some cases, its propensity to side with strikers and rioters.
+In response, as earlier riots in the mid-1800s had prompted the modernization of police forces, the violence of 1877 provided the impetus for modernizing the National Guard, "to aid the civil officers, to suppress or prevent riot or insurrections".